- Adapting to Web Standards: CSS and Ajax for Big Sites

 Relationships: a source of creative inspiration and rejuvenation

 Energy: establish practices around energy management

-Idea of the book: be purposeful in how to approach the creative process and you will improve your abiity to generate good ideas consistenty.
+The idea of the book: be purposeful in approaching the creative process, and you will improve your ability to generate good ideas consistently.

-You need regular conversations about expectations in order to ensure everyone understands what is expected.
+It would be best if you had regular conversations about expectations to ensure everyone understands what is expected.